Airdrie Transit

 Airdrie Transit is a public transportation system which serves the city of Airdrie, Alberta, Canada, which is located just north of Calgary within the Calgary–Edmonton Corridor.
 Service consists of the Intercity Express (ICE) regional transit service, three conventional fixed routes within Airdrie and ACCESS Airdrie a paratransit service.

 Airdrie Transit operates the Calgary Region's first regional transit service, the Intercity Express.
 The service operates during peak morning and afternoons between Airdrie and downtown Calgary on two routes, Route 901 East and Route 902 West.
 The service also operates on weekends and holidays between Airdrie (Sierra Springs) and Rundle (C-Train) station via CrossIron Mills mall on Route 900.

 Changes

-Effective May 2, 2011 changes were made to the local fixed route and ICE services.
+Effective May 2, 2011, changes were made to the local fixed route and ICE services.
 The improvements were based on public consultations and included schedule and route adjustments to the ICE service and associated changes to the local feeder network.
 The most significant change being the routing of the ICE service to a downtown express routing via Deerfoot to Calgary in the morning and returning from Calgary in the afternoon.

 In August 2024, Airdrie Transit contracted Transdev to be the operator of its bus transit system.

+In April 2026, the City of Airdrie approved a 10-year Transit Master Plan which included plans for expanded intercity service to northwest Calgary, fare integration with Calgary Transit, and expanded service hours.